The best business bank accounts for UK businesses 2022

 Fees

-• 2-3% transaction fee unless sending/receiving funds from another Payoneer account.
+• Up to 3% transaction fee to send a payment unless paying another Payoneer account.

 • 0.5% fee to move funds between your currency balances.